stormchaserroleplaying/stormchaserRPG/CustomisationOptions/FightingStyles/DualWieldingStyle/index.md

 ## Style
 You are skilled at fighting with two weapons.
 While you are wielding separate weapons in each hand with which you are proficient, you gain the following benefits:
 - When you engage in Two-Weapon Fighting, you can add your ability modifier to the damage of your Two-Weapon Fighting attack as long as it doesn't already include that modifier.
+- When you engage in Two-Weapon Fighting, if you are wielding two weapons with the parry property, then you may apply both of their parry bonuses to your Strength defence vs melee attacks.
 - When you make an opportunity attack, you can attack with both of your weapons.

 ## Mastery